 Maceration and aging are key stages in the vinification of orange wines.
 Maceration is the process in which the grape juice is in contact with the skin and seed of the berry in order to extract the color, taste, and fruit tannins.
 Historically, all wines have been macerated even before because it is a natural way to preserve wines.
-So this is not some new fad, just for the purpose to return to the beginning, to the source.
-However, in today’s method, long maceration is common of red wine, during which these wines get their color and intensity of taste.
+So this is not some new fad, just for the purpose of returning to the beginning, to the source.
+However, in today’s method, long maceration is common in red wine, during which these wines get their color and intensity of taste.
 Whites are usually macerated briefly (if at all) – from a few hours to the time of day.
 Orange wines go through a remarkably significant period of maceration.
 This is the reason why they are often described as red wines in white.
 This maceration process can take several months before the rest of the grapes are pressed.
 At this point, the art of vinification makes a big difference.
 Furthermore, it all depends on the individual style of the winemaker.
-And trust me, they tend to be very creative.
+And trust me; they tend to be very creative.

-Orange wines are aged in wooden drums or barrels, amphorae that close with beeswax, and are buried in the ground to the brim, with concrete eggs, ceramic, or clay pots of various sizes.
+Orange wines are aged in wooden drums or barrels, amphorae that close with beeswax, and are buried in the ground to the brim with concrete eggs, ceramic, or clay pots of various sizes.
 Each material adds unique features to the wine.
-Wines grown in wood sooner become more elegant than those worn in amphorae, which, in turn, have a specific taste (somewhat austere) because of the clay.
+Wines are grown in wood sooner become more elegant than those worn in amphorae, which, in turn, have a specific taste (somewhat austere) because of the clay.
 I remember tasting one Georgia wine (the cradle of winemaking and the homeland of almost all grape varieties) from their indigenous grapes, aged for years in amphorae (they are called qvevri), and I can still smell that specific taste.
-And you would believe me because I felt like I bite the quince.
+And you would believe me because I felt like I bit the quince.
 This wine will be ready for consumption after 20 years of aging; only then will it become elegant and rounded.
 The possibilities are endless, but one thing is for sure – each such wine has a specific character.
 I immediately visualize them – they are amber and literally look like old liquid gold in a glass.
-They detect intensely, sometimes sweet, scents on the nose, but they are completely dry.
+They detect intense, sometimes sweet, scents on the nose but are completely dry.
 They have a rich and velvety taste in the mouth, reflecting the terroir they come from.
 They are simply looking for another glass!

 People of the Fourth Color of the Wine